shift-org/shift-docs/site/content/pages/shift-code-of-conduct.md

 Respectfully, Shift does not engage with local law enforcement or otherwise aide law enforcement with their investigative matters.
 Your right to privacy with regard to reporting issues to Shift, be it anonymously or by name, will be protected as confidential by default.
 Any participants who involve law enforcement agencies do so by their own interest and without the explicit endorsement from Shift the organization.

-8. Appealing decisions
+# 8. Appealing Decisions

 Only permanent resolutions (such as bans) may be appealed.
 To appeal a decision of the working group, contact the Shift board at conduct@shift2bikes.org with your appeal and the board will review the case.

-# 9. Listing on the Shift calendar
+# 9. Listing on the Shift Calendar

 Public listings on the Shift calendar are not official Shift events, unless created by the board.
 These non-official Shift events are not covered by insurance and the ride leaders as well as ride participants of these public listings are expected to be ultimately responsible for their own health and safety.
 If you are in danger in any way, please get to safety and ask for help if you cannot.